ruikawahara/useful-dev-tools/code-playgrounds.md

 [Postdrop.io](https://app.postdrop.io) | Postdrop.
 A simple tool to help developers with HTML email.
 [StackBlitz](https://stackblitz.com) | StackBlitz.
 A nice playground to create, edit & deploy fullstack apps.
 It supports JavaScript frameworks such as Angular, React, Ionic, TypeScript, Svelte, and RxJs.
 [Jupyter Notebook](https://jupyter.org/) | Project Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
+[W3Schools Online Code Editor](https://www.w3schools.com/tryit/) | With W3Schools online code editor, you can edit HTML, CSS and JavaScript code, and view the result in your browser.
+[apiDoc](https://apidocjs.com/) | Creates a documentation from API annotations in your source code.
+[GDB online](https://www.onlinegdb.com/) |  Online compiler and debugger tool for C, C++, Python, PHP, Ruby, C#, VB, Perl, Swift, Prolog, Javascript, Pascal, HTML, CSS, JS.
+Code, Compile, Run and Debug online from anywhere in world.
+[Scrimba](https://scrimba.com/) | Learn to Code with Interactive Tutorials.
+[Google Colab](https://colab.research.google.com/) | Colab notebooks doesn't require configuration and allows anybody to write and execute arbitrary python code through the browser.
+Is especially great to machine learning, data analysis and education.
+[Kotlin Playground](https://play.kotlinlang.org/) | Kotlin Playground is an online sandbox to explore Kotlin programming language.
+Browse code samples directly in the browser.
+[Rust online IDE](https://play.rust-lang.org/) | A browser interface to the Rust compiler to experiment with the language.
+[Ellie](https://ellie-app.com/) | Ellie is a web application with an Elixir backend and an Elm frontend.
+You can explore and try out Elm programming language